qdevelopergithub/LAMP/README.md

 At this point, your LAMP application is setup to use in the LAMP cluster.
 If you'd like to install a separate LAMP application (WordPress or otherwise), you'll have to repeat the process listed here with a new domain for the new application.

 Step 5: In above page, fill:\
-i.Subscription : The subscription you want to use(if you have more than one)\
+i.
+Subscription : The subscription you want to use(if you have more than one)\
-ii.Resource group: Create a new Resource group.
+ii.
+Resource group: Create a new Resource group.
 Resource groups are logical grouping units for all related Azure resources.\
-iii.Location: Please select a location from drop down, where you want your VM deployed.\
+iii.
+Location: Please select a location from drop down, where you want your VM deployed.\
-iv._artifacts Location: This field is automatically filled.\
+iv. _artifacts Location: This field is automatically filled.\
 v. _artifacts Location SAS Token: This token is automatically generated when the template is deployed.\
-vi.SSH public key: This key is required to access the VM.
+vi.
+SSH public key: This key is required to access the VM.
 Below are the steps to generate this key:\

 ## Steps to generate SSH key on Windows

-1.Download the PuTTY software.
+- Download the PuTTY software.
 It can be downloaded from here: https://www.putty.org/ \
-2.Run the PuTTYGen program from your system.\
+- Run the PuTTYGen program from your system.\
-3.Click the “Generate” button on the window as shown below.
+- Click the “Generate” button on the window as shown below.
 Move the mouse randomly as highlighted(to generate same entropy).\
-4.After key is generated.
+- After key is generated.
 Click the button “Save public key” and save it on your system.\
-5.Provide the passphrase to encrypt the private key on disk.\
+- Provide the passphrase to encrypt the private key on disk.\
-6.Lastly, click “Save private key” button and save the file on your machine.
+- Lastly, click “Save private key” button and save the file on your machine.
-Step 6: Copy the SSH key from the public key file and paste it in the SSH field in Azure Portal.\
+- Copy the SSH key from the public key file and paste it in the SSH field in Azure Portal.\
-Step 7: Click the “Purchase” button on the Azure Portal page.
+- Click the “Purchase” button on the Azure Portal page.
 It will deploy the VM cluster.

-Steps to access VM on Windows
+## Steps to access VM on Windows

 Step 1: Open the PuTTY software which was installed on your machine.
 Step 2: Enter the host name.
 You will get the hostname after deployment is completed on azure portal.
 Step 3: Click Connection=> SSH=> Auth.
 Load the private key file which was saved earlier.
 Step 4: Click on the “Open” button and this will open the SSH connection to VM.

 ## Why use of Mulitple NIC’s